danielwbeebe/React-Native-Tutorial/README.md

 According to Facebook's documentation on React Native:

+>
-"With React Native, you don't build a 'mobile web app', an 'HTML5 app', or a 'hybrid app'.
+> With React Native, you don't build a 'mobile web app', an 'HTML5 app', or a 'hybrid app'.
 You build a real mobile app that's indistinguishable from an app built using Objective-C or Java.
 React Native uses the same fundamental UI building blocks as regular iOS and Android apps.
-You just put those building blocks together using JavaScript and React."
+You just put those building blocks together using JavaScript and React.
+>

 In other words, although React Native apps are written in JavaScript, their structure is essentially the same as other apps.

-This tutorial includes sections on: (i) why you might want to use React Native; (ii) getting started with React Native; (iii) specific code examples; and (iv) resources for further reading.
+This tutorial includes sections on: (i) the origins of React Native; (ii) why you might want to use React Native; (iii) getting started with React Native; (iv) specific code examples; and (v) resources for further reading.

+## Origins

+In 2015, Facebook announced the creation of React Native:

+>
+> We introduced React to the world two years ago, and since then it's seen impressive growth, both inside and outside of Facebook.
+Today, even though no one is forced to use it, new web projects at Facebook are commonly built using React in one form or another, and it's being broadly adopted across the industry.
+Engineers are choosing to use React every day because it enables them to spend more time focusing on their products and less time fighting with their framework.
+It wasn't until we'd been building with React for a while, though, that we started to understand what makes it so powerful.
+>

 ## Why Use React Native?